Green schools program money well spent

 Triacta Power Technologies of Ottawa is installing its smart meters in more than two-dozen schools.
 REGEN Energy and EnviroTower, both from Toronto, are also putting their energy-reducing products into schools.

 But not every dollar devoted to “greening” our schools need be given away.
-Last April, for example, the McGuinty government earmarked $550 million for energy-reducing “renovations and retrofits” of schools.
+Last April, for example, as part of a sustainable energy plan the McGuinty government earmarked $550 million for energy-reducing “renovations and retrofits” of schools.

-A month later another $50 million was announced for renewable energy projects – solar, geothermal, micro-wind and other clean energy systems that generate electricity, heating or cooling.
+A month later another $50 million was announced for renewable energy projects – solar, geothermal, micro-wind and other green power systems that generate electricity, heating or cooling.

-I applauded the financial commitment at the time, and to an extent still do, but looking back I wonder whether just throwing the money at schools was the right approach during a time when provincial budgets are under intense stress.
+I applauded the financial commitment at the time, and to an extent still do, including early pilots where two schools were to get solar panels, but looking back I wonder whether just throwing the money at schools was the right approach during a time when provincial budgets are under intense stress.

-Sure, such retrofits can cost a lot up front, but compared to solar or geothermal, the payback is often less than two years – as opposed to a decade or longer.
+Sure, such retrofits can cost a lot up front, but compared to solar or geothermal, the payback is often less than two years – as opposed to a decade or longer, which shapes debates about the true cost of going green in Ontario today.

 That being the case, why not just loan the money to schools and other public institutions, and then have these institutions pay back that loan – and maybe 2 or 3 per cent interest – from the energy savings that result?